-There are two main types of code completion that can be provided by custom language plugins: reference completion and contributor-based completion.
+Two main types of code completion can be provided by custom language plugins: reference completion and contributor-based completion.

 To fill the completion list, the IDE calls